kevin-uninvited/test-2/README.md

 # CTT Chat Widget

 A sleek, responsive floating chat widget designed for seamless integration across multiple websites.
-The widget is hosted centrally and embedded into client sites via iframe, requiring no complex setup.
+The widget is hosted centrally and embedded into client sites via a simple script tag, requiring no complex setup.

 ## Features